rsennrich/wmt2014-scripts/README.md

 Scripts for Edinburgh English-German syntax system for WMT 2014
 ===============================================================

-This repository contains scripts used for the Edinburgh syntax submission (UEDIN-SYNTAX) for the English-German shared translation task at the 2014 Workshop on Statistical Machine Translation (http://www.statmt.org/wmt14/).
+This repository contains scripts and an example config used for the Edinburgh syntax submission (UEDIN-SYNTAX) for the English-German shared translation task at the 2014 Workshop on Statistical Machine Translation (http://www.statmt.org/wmt14/).

 The scripts will facilitate the reproduction of our results, and may be useful for people who want to use ParZu (or a different parser with the dependency format by Kilian Foth) for SMT,